Pay As You Go Energy

 For more details about our commitment to renewable energy, take a look at our Green & Renewable information page, check out our Energy Saving Advice guide, or view the journey our energy takes to get to you.

 There is no additional green benefit to this tariff.
 We source our renewable energy from our own portfolio of assets.
-You can see these locations on this UK map.

 Your questions.
 Answered.